Updated: Apr 9

 “Born in England in the 1880s to a hellfire Congregationalist minister, Frank Bruce Robinson emigrated to Canada when his step-mother forced him from home.
-Discharged from the Royal Canadian Mounted Police and the United States Navy for alcoholism, Robinson became a druggist in Oregon and Arizona, moving to Moscow, Idaho, in the late 1920’s” (Peterson).
+Discharged from the Royal Canadian Mounted Police and the United States Navy for alcoholism, Robinson became a druggist in Oregon and Arizona, moving to Moscow, Idaho, in the late 1920’s” (Petersen).

 Something happened to Frank Robinson in the interim.
 The Spirit of God talked to him, and gave him a message.
 He set out to share this message with the world, through his new religion, Psychiana, which became the world’s largest mail order religion.
 He operated his business from Moscow, Idaho for two decades, from the 1920’s to the 1940’s.
 During the height of his success, Robinson employed over a hundred people.
 He kept them busy assembling and mailing out his lessons, advertisements, brochures and books on Psychiana.

 “…Robinson disbelieved in heaven and hell.
 His was not ‘pie in the sky’ religion.
 All desires could be met on earth.
 People were rewarded or punished on earth for good or bad works.
 But he did believe in eternal life.
 The soul—or Life Impulse—could not die.”
 Psychiana was a self-help religion, rational, and “partially secular and non-Christian”.
-Adherents could obtain “happiness, health, and financial prosperity” through the God Power (Peterson).
+Adherents could obtain “happiness, health, and financial prosperity” through the God Power (Petersen).

 Robinson never promoted his religion locally, he didn’t want his family to be discriminated against.
 He did use his wealth to benefit the community.
 He gave to local charities, created the first youth center, and donated the land that became Robinson Park.

-The quotes and information in this blog post are from From Psychiana: The Psychological Religion by Keith C. Peterson.
+The quotes and information in this blog post are from From Psychiana: The Psychological Religion by Keith C. Petersen.
 The Latah County Historical Society has booklets available if anyone is interested in learning more about Frank Robinson and Psychiana.